More Capable LM 400 Satellite Bus Designed

 - Lockheed Martin has a plan to self-fund regular on-orbit LM 400 technology demonstration missions to accelerate the technical maturity of our satellites and advanced payloads, as well as showcase how new capabilities can be delivered quickly to customers.

-- Launching in early 2023, the LM 400 Technology Demonstrator, also known as the LM 400 Tech Demo, is the first unit off Lockheed Martin’s new LM 400 space vehicle production line and is already fully assembled and powered on.
+- The LM 400 Technology Demonstrator, also known as the LM 400 Tech Demo, is the first unit off Lockheed Martin’s new LM 400 space vehicle production line, is fully assembled and recently completed Electromagnetic Interference/Electromagnetic Compatibility testing.

 - The first LM 400 Tech Demo will carry a single string Electronically Steered Array (ESA) payload.

-- We have already begun work on the next LM 400 demonstrator, expected to launch in 2024.
-This space vehicle will test even higher power payloads on orbit using the LM 400 platform.
+- We have already begun work on the next LM 400 demonstrator, which will test even higher power payloads on orbit using the LM 400 platform.

 - The LM 400 is already on production contract.